-These apple cinnamon muffins are moist, tender and filled with a delicious apple cinnamon flavor.
-With chunks of apples and a cinnamon sugar topping – they’re perfect for breakfast or a delicious snack.
+Apple cinnamon muffins are moist & tender.
+With chunks of apples and a cinnamon sugar topping, they’re perfect for breakfast or a snack.

 easy apple Muffins